versioned/versioned-api/README.md

 ## TODO

+* compact([]) should return [] and compact({}) return {}.
+Just make sure objects compacts out empty

+* Versioning and publishing
+  See useful contentful attributes related to publishing

+* versioned2-ui

+* Relationships

+* Try always throwing Error objects
+  Better error logging from middleware

-* Complete Swagger with parameters and schemas for CRUD and data endpoints api test list endpoint parameters swagger suite API test request/response schemas (update/create etc.)
+* swagger suite API test request/response schemas (update/create etc.)

-* Validation of list params.
+* api test list endpoint parameters.
+Validation of list params.
 Which fields can you query by and which can you sort by?
 Only query indexes fields if the collection is large?

-* Middleware that validates params based on swagger.
-This is mostly for get/list/delete routes.
-  Also - validate path params
-  Should also do coercion - i.e. string to integer.
-Use ajv for this? https://github.com/epoberezkin/ajv/blob/master/COERCION.md swagger_util.parametersToSchema

 * Put space_id in header instead of in path?

-* compact([]) should return [].
-Just make sure objects compacts out empty arrays

-* Versioning and publishing
-  See useful contentful attributes related to publishing

-* versioned2-ui

 * Contentful data types and constraints (short text, long text)

 * Rename swagger to openapi?

-* list endpoint
+* list endpoint improvements
-  swagger parameters
   stats optional via query param always add count instead make sure count always uses the same query as list

 * Study contentful

-* Relationships

 * Multi tenant: accounts model (users.account_id)
 * Multi tenant: spaces model with (account_id, name, key)